xiaoxiawu/CS395T/_includes/syllabus.md

  * The class reads (rates and reviews) two recent research papers per class
  * Each paper is presented by one student (two per class), and discussed by entire class.
  * Two projects in teams up to 3 students (teams can change between projects)
- * Auditing allowed if there is space (no homework or presentation, but paticipation required)
+ * Auditing allowed if there is space (no homework or presentation, but participation required)

 This class covers advanced topics in deep learning, ranging from optimization to computer vision, computer graphics and unsupervised feature learning, and touches on deep language models, as well as deep learning for games.
 This is meant to be a very interactive class for upper level students (MS or PhD).
 For every class we read two recent research papers (most no older than two years), which we will discuss in class.